briancurt/bitreminder/README.md

 #### Pre-requisites

 - Slack Bot user API token (`xoxb-...`).
-If you don't have one yet, read how to get one [here](https://api.slack.com/bot-users).
+If you don't have one yet, read how to get one [here](https://api.slack.com/bot-users)
-- Bitbucket Server username and password.
+- Username and password on your self-hosted Bitbucket Server (formerly known as Atlassian Stash)
 - Your AWS credentials properly configured (only required for [Serverless deployment](#serverless-deployment))
-- Python 3.6 or above.
+- Python 3.6 or above

 #### Quick start